Cropped shot of a red residential apartment building with balconies,

 The Difference Between FHA 203(b) Vs. 203(k) Loans

 Since 203(b) and 203(k) loans have different purposes, their appraisals have separate standards.
-Therefore, it’s a good idea for home buyers looking for an FHA loan to understand the differences so they can pursue the one fitting their situation.
+Therefore, it’s a good idea for home buyers looking for an FHA loan program to understand the differences so they can pursue the particular program that fits their situation.

-An appraisal entails a government-approved housing professional estimating a home’s value.
-While FHA 203(b) loan appraisals can be more stringent than conventional appraisals, they usually serve to identify problems that would need addressing to make a home move-in ready.
+• FHA 203(b) appraisal: While FHA 203(b) loan appraisals can be more stringent than conventional appraisals, they usually serve to identify problems that need addressing for a home to be move-in ready.

 • New appliances